kepicorp/AIGmail/README.md

 ![extension](assets/chrome_extension.png)

-And then load unpacked app
+And then load unpacked app.

 > Make sure you ticked the developer toggle top right